 Not coincidentally, the word “Limited” has been defined as “restricted in size, amount, or extent” -- and various synonyms have been offered, such as “restricted, finite, little, slight.”
 All of these appropriately describe the impact on your potential recovery of selecting the “Limited Tort Option” . . . should you ever find yourself in the unfortunate situation of having been injured in a motor vehicle collision which is not your fault.

 Even if you have selected the Limited Tort Option, though, all is not necessarily lost.
 Although many insurance companies will attempt to convince persons who have made such an election -- and who then suffer physical injuries in a motor vehicle collision -- that they are not entitled to any compensation for their pain and suffering, there are exceptions to the general rule precluding such recovery.
-Therefore, it is very important that you seek counsel before agreeing to be bound by any “limited” recovery.
+Therefore, it is very important that you talk to a personal injury lawyer before agreeing to be bound by any “limited” recovery.

 What exceptions might apply?
 A few, have nothing to do with the nature and extent of physical injuries which were caused by the collision, include the following . . .